wchen308/free_trial_screener/img/README.md

 # Image Folder
-This folder is to store image in the jupyter notebook.
+This folder is to store images in the jupyter notebook.